regix1/qbt-cleanup/README.md

   - CLEANUP_ORPHANED_FILES=true
   # Use container paths (the paths after the : in volumes above)
   - ORPHANED_SCAN_DIRS=/data/downloads,/data/completed
+  - ORPHANED_MIN_AGE_HOURS=1.0  # Only remove files untouched for 1+ hours
   - DRY_RUN=true  # IMPORTANT: Test first to see what would be removed!
 ```

 **How it works:**
 1. Mounts your actual download directories into the container
 2. Scans the container paths for files/folders
-3. Compares against active torrents in qBittorrent
+3. Checks each file against TWO criteria:
-4. Removes anything not tracked by an active torrent
+   - Not tracked by any active torrent in qBittorrent
+   - Not modified/accessed for the minimum age (default 1 hour)
+4. Removes only files that meet BOTH criteria

 **Important:** Always test with `DRY_RUN=true` first to verify what will be deleted!